ehedbor/ferrit/design/design.md

 inherently lossy.
 You can use a conversion function to do this.

 ```
-// Illegal: integer literals can only be assigned to integer types,
+// Illegal: integer literals can only be assigned to Int,
-// and floating-point literals can only be assigned to float types
+// and floating-point literals can only be assigned to Real
 val myInt: Int = 32.0
 val myReal: Real = 259